Here’s a bit about me and why I made this site:

-I got a great liberal arts education at The Colorado College, studying German, biology and art and graduated with a degree in Philosophy and no particular goals or aspirations at all.
+I got a great liberal arts education at The Colorado College, studying German, biology and art and graduated with a degree in Philosophy.
+I emerged from college with no particular goals or aspirations at all.
 College had me acting and singing and open-mic-ing a lot, but I took only one acting class.
+Thank god.

-I maintain this site because it’s fun for me.
-I like the feeling of saving everyone time (including myself) with this online compilation of all that I’ve learned over my four decades+ as a performer.
+I maintain this website because it’s fun for me.
+I like the feeling of saving everyone time (including myself) with this online compilation of all that I’ve learned over my five decades as a performer.
 I hope it’s a constructive and practical resource for those suited to voice acting- and for those who aren’t.

-I hope this site brings you clear-sighted and practical benefit and I wish you an enjoyable and lucky path towards becoming yourself!
+I hope this site brings you clear-sighted insight and practical benefit.
+I wish you an enjoyable and lucky path towards becoming yourself!

 Instagram & Twitter: @deebradleybaker